operator-framework/operator-sdk/website/content/en/docs/scorecard-alpha/_index.md

 ### Text format

-Here is an example of the text format produced by a scorecard test:
+See an example of the text format produced by a scorecard test:

 ```
 	basic-check-spec                    : pass